 The picture above is Dante's medieval vision of the center of the universe (illustrated by Gustave Dore).
 It was the ninth circle of hell located at the center of the earth.
-Here, Satan is half-encased in a lake of ice, chewing on three men who betrayed their benefactors.
+Here, Satan is half-encased in a frozen lake, chewing on three men who betrayed their benefactors.
 In Copernicus's time you couldn't demote earth any further.
 The demotion myth is an example of presentism; assuming attitudes of times past were the same as the present.
 Being at the center of the universe wasn't a great place to be in medieval or early modern Europe.
 Thomas Aquinas described a medieval cosmology where the earth was at the centre, being the most material and coarse.
 Even Galileo thought Copernicus's model was promoting the earth.

 “I will prove that the Earth does have motion . . . and that it is not the sump where the universe's filth and ephemera collect.